budh333/UnSilence_VOC/README.md

 * Witness
 * Other

+When role of the person in the testament is stated, it is annotated and otherwise annotated as other.

 ### ProperName
 Proper names apply for places, organizations and persons.
 For instance, when the name of the person is mentioned, please annotate that as well.
 Proper names are nested within the “Person” entity.
 And similarly for places and organizations.